 A singular obligation of the public library is to reflect within its collection differing points of view on controversial or debatable subjects.
 The Norfolk Public Library does not declare particular beliefs or views, nor does the selection of an item express or imply an endorsement of the author's viewpoint.
 Library materials will not be marked or identified to show approval or disapproval of the contents.
 Comments from members of the community about the collection or individual items in the collection frequently provides librarians with useful information about interests or needs that may not be adequately met by the collection.
-The Library welcomes expression of opinions, but will be governed by the library's Collection Development Policy in making additions to or deleting items from the collection.
+The Library welcomes expression of opinions but will be governed by the library's Collection Development Policy in making additions to or deleting items from the collection.
 Individuals who wish to request the reconsideration of library materials are required to put their request in writing by completing and signing the form attached entitled 'Request for Reconsideration of Library Material."
 This form may also be obtained in person at the Library.
 Upon receipt of this formal written request, the Director, in consultation with the appropriate staff member(s), will then re-examine the item in question.
 A decision on the inquiry around the item for inclusion in the Library collection will be made on the basis of the Collection Development Policy.
 The Director's decision may be appealed to the Board of Library Trustees, who shall be the final authority.

-Before completing this form, it is helpful to be familiar with the following documents of the American Library Association:
+Before completing this form, it is helpful to be familiar with the American Library Association documents cited as references on page 6 of the Library Collection Development Policy

-Author/Producer Nan 1e:
+Author/Producer Name:

 Publisher:

 Title of Item:

 Call Number: Date/Edition:

-Format: Book N lagazine Audiobook DVD Music CD 0Other
+Format: Book Magazine Audiobook DVD Music CDOther

 Requestor Name:

 Address:

-City: State: Zip code Whom do you
+City: State: Zip code

-represent?
-Myself [] An organization (name)
+Whom do you represent?
+Myself []

+An organization (name)

 Other group(name)

-2. What parts did you read, view, or listen to ?
+1. Did you read, view, or listen to the entire work or part of the work?
+All [] Part [] 2.
+If you did not read, view, or listen to the entire work, which parts did you see or listen to?
 3. To what portion of the work do you object?
 (Be specific; cite pages, sections etc.) 4.
-In your opinion, is there anything good about this work ?
-5. What do you feel might be the result of reading or viewing this work ?
+In your opinion, is there anything good about this work?
+5. What do you feel might be the result of reading or viewing this work?
 6. What action would you like taken about this material ?
 7. Which title would you suggest as a substitute ?
 SignatureDate Please submit this form in person to any member of the Library staff, emailed or faxed forms will not be accepted.
 Thank you.
 Library Use Only Received by: Date: Library Director Signature: Date: Date of next regular Board of Library Trustees meeting: Decision of Library Board of Trustees: (to be filled in by the Clerk)